rbachawal/Mywork/CORTX/CORTX-DeveloperQuickstartGuide.md

-# CORTX Development Quickstart Guide
+# CORTX - Developer's Quickstart Guide

 This guide is intended to provide quick start instructions for developers who want to build, test, and contribute to the CORTX software.
 If you are merely looking to _test_ the software, please use [these instructions](doc/CORTX_on_Virtual_Appliance.rst).